w3c-fedid/FedCM/README.md

 1. whether the same approach would work for other protocols (e.g. SAML).
 1. whether we need an opt-in / explicit API and if so which (e.g. perhaps a special URL marker, like a reserved URL parameter or a scheme)

-# The JS API
+## The JS API

 Popups are harder to classify because each IDP seems to use a custom protocol to open the popup as well as to communicate via postMessage.

 It is hard to know what that will exactly look like right now, but as a starting point, here is what it could look like.

-Instead of the low level `window.open`, one would write at a high-level:
+Instead of the low level `window.open` and listening to `window` events, one coule write at a high-level:

 ```javascript
 // This is just a possible starting point, largely TBD.